auroraGPT-ANL/MCQ-and-SFT-code/README.md

 (**Note:** If you get `CondaValueError: prefix already exists`, edit`environment.yml` and change the `name:`, then create and activate that env.)

+#### Set up your *config.yml* file

+We have already seen *config.yml* above with respect to default direcotires.
+While all of the scripts below can be invoked with models specified in the command line, 4ou can also set up your workflow by specifying Model A and Model B in *config.yml*.

 ---